aswinshenoy/hacktoberfest-blog/content/posts/2019-10-10--hacktoberfest-amfoss/index.md

 #HACKTOBER FEST 2019 EXPERIENCE
 -------
-It was fun and very exciting at the same very knowledgable for us .
-This fest gave a an idea about how to contribute in open source .
+It was fun and very exciting .The fest was very knowledgable for us ,it helped us to get an idea about how to contribute in open source .
 :DDDDD